tanliang951/lsda_Web_Scrapping/README.md

 # lsda_Web_Scrapping
-This are the web scrapping components of the information communication in bureaucratic organization project @ Professor Zhiwu Chen, University of Hong Kong.
+This is the web scrapping components of the information communication in bureaucratic organization project @ Professor Zhiwu Chen, Faculty of Business and Economics, University of Hong Kong.